miotke/AutoMate_bugs/README.md

 Hi!
 You found the public bug tracker for [AutoMate](), a car maintenance tracking app.
 If you run into troubles, please submit an issue here.
 It's quick and straight forward.
 I'll be activley monitoring this repo for new Issues.

+⚠️ **Disclaimer:** AutoMate is still a work in progress and is not in the public iOS App Store.
+Feel free to download the public TestFlight(beta) version of the app: https://testflight.apple.com/join/WwJH6tyO

 ### How to submit a bug

 To create an issue you have to create a GitHub account.
 Fear not, it's quick, easy and will help make AutoMate better.
 All you need to do is create a username, supply an email address, and create a password.
 Bonus, it's all free!